joycema-DH110/DH110-JOYCEMA/README.md

 ### Graphical Interface Design Explanation

 For my app, I wanted to make it simple and accessible for seniors to use.
 After conducting some research on appropriate color schemes, I found that seniors have difficulty differentiating between blues and greens and respond better to warm colors, such as orange and red.
 As a result, I decided to choose a warm color scheme with mainly orange tones to make it easier for seniors to view the app.
 I also wanted to keep the interface minimal and not cluttered so users would not be distracted or confused trying to find the next step.
 Many of the input boxes are familiar and do not require a lot of technological knowledge to figure out, so the pages should be intuitive for users to use.
+The rectangular boxes have slightly rounded corners to give off a more modern and soft look rather than harsh, sharp corners.
 I also incorporated recognizable icons on some screens when appropriate as another method tolet users know they are on the right page, and I chose a clean font to avoid readability and legibility issues.

 ## Impression Test